-This decision can depend on your geographic location & what local costs are on natural gas and electricity.
-However, generally, it’s a bit more expensive for a gas water heater vs. an electric water heater.
-A traditional gas tank water heater may cost $50 to $100 more than an electric & a gas tankless water heater may cost as much as $500 or more than an electric tankless water heater in Arizona.
+This decision can depend on your geographic location & what local costs are for natural gas and electricity.
+However, generally, it’s a bit more expensive for gas compared to electric.
+A traditional gas tank system may cost $50 to $100 more than an electric & a gas tankless water heater, which may cost as much as $500 or more than an electric tankless water heater in Arizona.

 What Size Water Heater Does Your Arizona Home Need?

-No matter your hot water needs, our expert Arizona plumbers will determine the best water heater type & size for you with professional advice on your install before any work is done.
-You’ll know exactly what solution is best at an affordable cost for your new water heater, that’s our guarantee.
+No matter your hot water needs, our expert Arizona plumbers will determine the best water heater type & size for you with professional advice on your installation before any work is done.
+You’ll know exactly what solution is best at an affordable cost for your new system, that’s our guarantee.

 Tank Water Heater Maintenance

-Did you know you should be maintaining your water heater on an annual basis?
+Did you know you should be maintaining your water heating system on an annual basis?

 Cal’s Plumbing can perform regularly scheduled maintenance on your water heater, such as replacing the anode rod and flushing the tank.
 Due to the water quality throughout Tucson, we recommend you flush your tank every six months and replace the anode rod annually.

 Why Should You Get a Water Heater Maintenance Tune-Up in Arizona?

 You want to ensure your home water heating system is at 100% with all the hot water you need.
 That’s why it’s crucial to schedule an annual tune-up.
 A professional, detailed tune-up has three primary benefits:

 By having your water heater maintained yearly, you decrease the risk of a costly repair or replacement.
 Our Cal’s Plumbing experts will tune up your water heater but also check for any additional signs of corrosion, water leaking, or anything that may be keeping your system from performing at 100%.